Exploring Plum Island: A Comprehensive City Guide

 Waterfront Park:

-The Waterfront Park in Newburyport serves as a charming gateway to the waterfront, featuring green spaces, benches, and panoramic views of the river.
+The Waterfront Park in Newburyport serves as a charming gateway to the waterfront.
+It features green spaces, benches, and panoramic views of the river.
 It's an ideal spot for a picnic, relaxation, or simply watching boats pass by.

 Newburyport Whale Watching Tour: